-- advise you on for transactions in investments generally, but not recommend a particular investment or type of investment; - refer you to a Permitted Third Party (PTP) (an independent firm authorised by the FCA), assist you and the PTP during the course of any advice given by that party and comment on, or explain, the advice received (but not make alternative recommendations).
-The PTP will issue you with his own terms and conditions letter, will be remunerated separately for his services and will take full responsibility for compliance with the requirements of the Financial Services and Markets Act 2000; - advise you in connection with the disposal of an investment, other than your rights in a pension policy or scheme; - advise and assist you in transactions concerning shares or other securities not quoted on a recognised exchange; - assist you in making arrangements in investments in certain circumstances; and - manage investments or act as trustee (or donee of a power of attorney) where decisions to invest are taken on the advice of an authorised person. - 2.3 For corporate clients we may also, on the understanding that the shares or other securities of the company are not publicly traded: - advise the company, existing or prospective shareholders in relation to exercising rights, taking benefits or share options, valuations and methods of such valuations; - arrange any agreements in connection with the issue, sale or transfer of the company's shares or other securities;

-- arrange for the issue of new shares; and - act as the addressee to receive confirmation of acceptance of offer documents etc.

-2.4 In the unlikely event that we cannot meet our liabilities to you, you may be able to claim compensation under the Chartered Accountants' Compensation Scheme in respect of exempt regulated activities undertaken.

-2.5 Where the firm is providing insurance mediation services (including fee protection), we are not authorised by the Financial Conduct Authority.
+- advise you on investments generally, but not recommend a particular investment or type of investment; - refer you to a Permitted Third Party (PTP) (an independent firm authorised by the FCA), assist you and the PTP during the course of any advice given by that party and comment on, or explain, the advice received (but not make alternative recommendations).
+The PTP will issue you with his own terms and conditions letter, will be remunerated separately for his services and will take full responsibility for compliance with the requirements of the Financial Services and Markets Act 2000;

+- advise you in connection with the disposal of an investment, other than your rights in a pension policy or scheme; - advise and assist you in transactions concerning shares or other securities not quoted on a recognised exchange; - assist you in making arrangements for transactions in investments in certain circumstances; and - manage investments or act as trustee (or donee of a power of attorney) where decisions to invest are taken on the advice of an authorised person. - 2.3 For corporate clients we may also, on the understanding that the shares or other securities of the company are not publicly traded: - advise the company, existing or prospective shareholders in relation to exercising rights, taking benefits or share options, valuations and methods of such valuations; - arrange any agreements in connection with the issue, sale or transfer of the company's shares or other securities; - arrange for the issue of new shares; and - act as the addressee to receive confirmation of acceptance of offer documents etc. Page break: - 2.4 In the unlikely event that we cannot meet our liabilities to you, you may be able to claim compensation under the Chartered Accountants' Compensation Scheme in respect of exempt regulated activities undertaken. - 2.5 In relation to the conduct of insurance distribution activities, we are an ancillary insurance intermediary.
+Where the firm is providing insurance mediation services (including fee protection), we are not authorised by the Financial Conduct Authority.
 However, we are included on the Register maintained by the Financial Conduct Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling, and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by our professional body.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by our professional body (see Key facts).
 The register can be accessed via the Financial Conduct Authority website at www.fca.org.uk/register.